How can I obtain a new mailbox key?

 Do we have a budget?

 Yes.
 Associations adopt annual budgets each fiscal year.
-This budget is available to all owners by request or by mail in accordance with LMCA’s Governing Documents.
+This budget is available to all owners online in accordance with LMCA’s Governing Documents.
 The budget is developed by the Board, with the assistance of SCS.
 The budget is developed over a period time in open meetings so that homeowners will have the opportunity to understand how assessments are set.

 How can I find out how my Association dues are being utilized?